liyin2015/liyin2015/README.md

 * :computer: I developed [AdalFlow](https://github.com/SylphAI-Inc/AdalFlow) - The Library to build and auto-optimize Large Language Model Applications.
 * :memo: I wrote [Hands-on Algorithmic Problem Solving](https://github.com/liyin2015/Hands-on-Algorithmic-Problem-Solving), which is open-sourced.

-My theory is: the process of maximizing my learning and growth is also the process of maximizing my impact and happiness.
+My theory is: the process of maximizing learning and growth is also the process of maximizing impact and happiness.
 <!---https://www.webfx.com/tools/emoji-cheat-sheet/*/--->